asraarwani/DataStructuresAndAlgorithms/README.md

             18. Permutations of a given string
             19. Remove duplicates from an array
             20. Reverese a given number
-            21. Producer consumer problem
+            21. Producer consumer problem - Pending
-            22. Producer cosumer problem alternate
+            22. Producer cosumer problem alternate - Pending
-            23. Merge Sort
+            23. Merge Sort - Pending
-            24. Selection Sort
+            24. Selection Sort  - Pending
-            25. Bubble sort
+            25. Bubble sort - Pending
             26. Kth largest element from an array
             27. Sum of array elements without a loop
+            28. Reverse a given array in groups of given size K